 The registration link is on the Recycle-Bowl homepage.
 Recycle-Bowl is open to all elementary, middle and high schools in the 50 United States and the District of Columbia.
 Public, private and charter schools are eligible.
-Schools in U.S. Territories, Canada and Mexico can participate in the competition but will be placed in the Open Division.
-To view the 2011 registration form (similar to 2012) prior to creating an online account, click here.

 HOW-TO REGISTER PDF DOCUMENTS: